abbyhou2028/ttsky-wokwi-template/docs/info.md

 ## How it works

 This is just a sample chip.
-7 segment display template
+7 segment display template for digits 1-10.

 ## How to test